-- Application must include the following: - (i) description of Supportive Services tailored to each Special Needs Household - (ii) Costs per annum of Supportive Services per Special Needs Household or written commitment from governmental or non-profit agency that Supportive Services will be provided to Project without cost - (iii) experience of Taxpayer/Owner in developing Projects servicing Special Needs Households - (iv) evidence in market study that demand for Special Needs Households Units may be satisfied by Project

-L. Project is Elderly Project and provides Supportive Services

-- Application must include the following: - (i) description of Supportive Services tailored to each Elderly Household - (ii) Costs per annum of Supportive Services per Elderly Household or written commitment from governmental or non-profit agency that Supportive Services will be provided to Project without cost - (iii) experience of Taxpayer/Owner in developing Projects servicing Elderly Households - (iv) evidence in market study that demand for Elderly Households Units may be satisfied by Project - M. Project contains Handicapped Equipped Units equipped in excess of ADA requirements.

-(i) 5% but less than 10% 5 (ii) 10% but less than 15% 10 (iii) 15% or more 15 • it description of construction and/or equipment provided for each capped equipped unit.
-Proje ct is Sing gle Room Occupancy 10 • it evidence from local governmental unit or appropriate continuum e district that project satisfies need for homeless shelter.
-Proje ct is Sca ttered Site 30 • it list of each separate address and square footage and costs h separate building. es Lease-to-Own of one unit buildings with Owner executing Agency's Optio n to Pur chase and Right of First Refusal Agreement form with Tenants 50
+• Applic eation must include the following: (i) description of Supportive Services tailored to each Special Needs Household (ii) Costs per annum of Supportive Services per Special Needs Household or written commitment from governmental or non-profit agency that Supportive Services will be provided to Project without cost (iii) experience of Taxpayer/Owner in developing Projects servicing Special Needs Households (iv) evidence in market study that demand for Special Needs Households Units may be satisfied by Project L. Projec t is Elde erly Project and provides Supportive Services 50 • Applic eation must include the following: (i) description of Supportive Services tailored to each Elderly Household (ii) Costs per annum of Supportive Services per Elderly Household or written commitment from governmental or non-profit agency that Supportive Services will be provided to Project without cost (iii) experience of Taxpayer/Owner in developing Projects servicing Elderly Households (iv) evidence in market study that demand for Elderly Households Units may be satisfied by Project M. Rehabi of units ilitation s must b ns Handicapped Equipped Units in excess of Section 504 of Act of 1973 (Assume Section 504 applies to all Projects, ie., 5% be Accessible for people with mobility impairments and 2% for earing or vision impairments) (i) more than 7% but less than or equal to 10% 5 (ii) (iii) more than 10% but less than or equal to 15% more than 15% 10 15 • t number, percentage and description of construction and/or equipment ed for each Handicapped Equipped Unit.
+N. Projec t is Sing ele Room Occupancy 10 • t evidence from local governmental unit or appropriate continuum e district that project satisfies need for homeless shelter.
+O. Projec t is Scat ttered Site 30 • t list of each separate address and square footage and costs h separate building.
+P. - es Lease-to-Own of one unit buildings with Owner executing Agency's chase and Right of First Refusal Agreement form with Tenants 50

-N.

-P.

-• Owner must agree to sell units at Minimum Purchase Price.
-Q. Project t Provides Amenities 15 • Attach description of amenities consistent with definition thereof contained in Glossary.
+Q. Owner must agree to sell units at Minimum Purchase Price.
+Project Provides Amenities 15 Attach description of amenities consistent with definition thereof contained in Glossary.
 Amenities may not be Community Facilities.
-R. Project et Provides Community Facilities 25 • Attach description of Community Facilities consistent with definition thereof in Glossary.
+R. Project Provides Community Facilities 25 Attach description of Community Facilities consistent with definition thereof in Glossary.
 Community Facilities may not be Amenities.
-S. Project occupa t involves New Construction in Market Area with residential rental ancy at 98% or more 96% or more 95% or more 40 30 20 • Specify vacancy rate from Market Study:% T. Local I units to oper submitted an executed Referral Agreement with PHA pursuant to which Developer agrees to rent low income o households at the top of PHA's waiting list (See Attachment to ation for Form) 10 U. right to t will execute agreement in which Owner irrevocably foregoes o request Agency to find person to acquire Owner's interest in come portion of Project and to submit Qualified Purchase Contract fter the (i) 25^{th} year (ii) 30^{th} year (iii) 35^{th} year 10 15 20 (Projec cts selecting bonus points here do not qualify for Lease-to-Own Bonus Points) V. Project t Provides Economic Development Benefits Project t located in: (i) an Empowerment Zone/Empowerment Community (EZ/EC) designation (ii) an EZ/EC Champion Community Designation (See attached list of such communities) 30 15
+S. Project involves New Construction in Market Area with residential rental occupancy at 98% or more 40 96% or more 30 95% or more 20 Specify vacancy rate from Market Study:% T. Developer submitted an executed Referral Agreement with Local PHA pursuant to which Developer agrees to rent low income units to households at the top of PHA's waiting list (See Attachment to Application for Form of Referral Agreement) 10 U. Project will execute agreement in which Owner irrevocably foregoes right to request Agency to find person to acquire Owner's interest in low-income portion of Project and to submit Qualified Purchase Contract until after the (i) 25 th year 10 (ii) 25 year 10 15 (iii) 35 th year 20 (Projects selecting bonus points here do not qualify for Lease-to-Own Bonus Points) V. Project Provides Economic Development Benefits Project located in: (i) an Empowerment Zone/Empowerment Community (EZ/EC) designation (ii) an EZ/EC Champion Community Designation (See attached list of such communities) 30 15